cdelahousse/Radio-Tray-Documentation/methodology.markdown

 I was curious as to `setup.py` functionality so I read through the source and saw that all of the projects details were fed to a `setup()` function which was a member of Python's `distutils` library.
 A few google searches later, I figured out that this was the standard way to [distribute python modules](http://docs.python.org/2/distutils/setupscript.html) and a natural way to install Radio Tray.

+##Adding and Editing Radio Stations

+This section emulates pre-existing documentation.
+I rewrote it to create context for the bookmarks.xml section.

 ##Technical Details and Design